 Final Thoughts on How to Get Your Mindset Right

 Mindset is a beast of a pursuit…it really is.
 But when you get your mindset right – or at least start dipping your toes into this pool – it’s like the whole world can shift right in front of your eyes.

-The most gratifying thing about coaching in the Harder to Kill Challenge isn’t when someone loses weight or gets their first pull-up.
+The most gratifying thing about coaching in the Core 4 Progam isn’t when someone loses weight or gets their first pull-up.
 (Those things are cool, don’t get me wrong.)
 It’s when someone says, “I’m negative self-talking so much less,” or, “Remember how I thought I had to be mean to myself to make progress?
 I’ve started being nicer to myself, and now it feels fun to make time for cooking and workouts.”

-What each person gets out of the Harder to Kill Challenge and the Core Four is different.
+What each person gets out of these pillars is different.

 How exactly you walk your own journey to inner and outer strength is your path to figure out and yours alone.